Accommodation Guidelines

 Grievance Procedures

-In the event that a student who is registered for disability support services encounters a problem regarding reasonable academic accommodations that cannot be resolved with an individual faculty member, he or she should first contact Dr. Jane Warner, jmwarner@presby.edu or 540.391.2995.
-If not resolved, students should then submit a written appeal to the Dean of Academic Programs.
-If the student is not satisfied with the decision made by the Dean of Academic Programs, an appeal may be submitted to the Provost.
+In the event that a student who is registered with the Accessible Education Office encounters a problem regarding approved academic accommodations that cannot be resolved with an individual faculty member, he or she should first contact Mrs. Janna Barnes, Accessible Education Coordinator, at (864) 833-8322 or jcbarnes@presby.edu.
+If not resolved, students should then submit a written appeal to the Vice President for Justice, Equity, Diversity, and Inclusion who will work with the Provost and any other individuals deemed necessary to ensure appropriate measures are implemented.